WriteTech-Hub/writetech-doc-review/templates/review-template.md

 ## 2. Clarity and Comprehensiveness:
 - **Clarity**:
   - Is the information easy to understand?
-  - Are the sentences and paragraphs cleaur and straightforward?
+  - Are the sentences and paragraphs clear and straightforward?
   - Is the language appropriate for the intended audience?

 - **Comprehensiveness**: